Disaster Preparedness: Tree Removal and Timber Recovery Issues

 Sell damaged timber promptly.
 Delaying harvest will quickly result in insect and disease problems, drastically reducing the value of salvaged material.
 Also, be aware that a large quantity of timber coming into the market after a natural disaster typically reduces timber prices.

-Timber remains a good investment in Mississippi.
+Timber is still a solid investment in Mississippi.
 However, like most investments, growing timber does carry risks.
 You should counter these risks by treating timber as part of a balanced portfolio with other assets of differing risk factors.
 If timber is your only investment asset, consider insurance on standing timber.
-For more information regarding timber insurance, please see Mississippi State University Extension Publication 2911 Risk Management Options for Family Forests: Timber Insurance.
+For more information regarding timber insurance, please see MSU Extension Publication 2911 Risk Management Options for Family Forests: Timber Insurance.
 Following the advice of a registered forester and an accountant can minimize losses from natural disasters and increase the profitability of forestland in the future.

-Henderson, J. and L. Garnett.
-2017.
-Risk Management Options for Family Forests: Timber Insurance.
-Mississippi State University Extension publication 2911, 4p.
+Henderson, J., & L. Garnett.
+2018.
+Risk Management Options for Family Forests: Timber Insurance, Mississippi State University Extension Publication 2911.

-Henderson, J. 2017.
-Frequently Asked Questions about Timber Casualty Losses.
-Mississippi State University Extension publication 2619, 8p.
+Henderson, J. 2019.
+Frequently Asked Questions about Timber Casualty Losses, Mississippi State University Extension Publication 2619.

 Revised and distributed in Mississippi by Brady Self, PhD, Associate Extension Professor, Forestry.